 Approximate Total Program Cost

 The Virginia Tech Board of Visitors establishes the tuition annually, typically in the spring.
-Therefore, please use the above tuition rate as a guide in considering the cost of the upcoming fall term.
-The tuition total listed above does not include books or other travel expenses.
+Therefore, please use the above tuition rate as a guide in considering the cost of the upcoming academic year.
+The tuition total listed above does not include books or travel expenses.
 The most current rates are always available via the bursar's webpage.

 FINANCING YOUR MBA